yangzhares/mantl/utils/README.md

 # Overview

+Script for rotating logs in HDFS.
-This Python script uses snakebite module to operate HDFS.
+It uses [snakebite](https://github.com/spotify/snakebite) module to operate HDFS.

+### Usage

 You can run `hdfs-log-rotate.py -h` for available params.